umd-lib/orcid-portal/README.md

 The application can be monitored using the "/ping" URL path.
 This path does not require authentication.

+## Docker Image

+This application provides Dockerfile for generating a Docker image for use in production.
+The Dockerfile provides a sample build command.

+The "docker_config" directory contains files used by the Dockerfile.

+In order to generate "clean" Docker images, the Docker images should be built from a fresh clone of the GitHub repository.

 ## Development Setup

 ### ORCID setup